yanshuoysl/yanshuoysl.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-I am a research assistant at National Central University in Taiwan.

 My research focuses on multi-robot systems, decision making, and reinforcement learning.
 Currently, I work on multi-robot informative path planning under uncertainty, developing learning-based algorithms for coordinated exploration and search.